NeoIPC

 CPN Latest News

-The NeoIPC Consortium will be holding the next online training course on the use of the NeoIPC Surveillance toolkit on 15th April 2024, 13:30-16:15 CEST.
-Are you a NeoDeco site PI or staff, a NeoIPC Clinical Practice Network member, or just an interested clinician or...
+The NeoIPC Consortium will be holding the next online training course on the use of the NeoIPC Surveillance toolkit on 23rd September 2024, 13:30-16:15 CEST.
+Are you a NeoDeco site PI or staff, a NeoIPC Clinical Practice Network member, or just an interested clinician...